🤓How To Automate Keyword Research with Google Autosuggest

 Final Output

-All you have to do now is to execute an additional chunk of code to print the output.
+All you have to do now is to execute an extra chunk of code to print the output.

-But first, let’s create a data frame and rename its columns by leveraging the Pandas library so you can easily download into a CSV file the full keyword report.
+But first, let’s create a data frame.
+We will rename its columns by leveraging the Pandas library.
+This will allow you to easily download the full keyword report into a CSV file.

 expanded_results = get_expanded_suggestions(search_term)